tudurom/bsc-thesis/doc/main.typ

 written in Go, which is then used to compile `gc` `1.20`.
 These three compilers form the bootstrap chain, and target our host $S_"host"$.
 The last compiler of the chain, `gc` `1.20`, then compiles `gc` `1.22.3` targetting $S_"target"$.
-The result of this build is then compared against the reference build from https://go.dev/dl/.
+The hashes of the resulted artefacts are printed on the screen, and then the files are compared against the reference build from https://go.dev/dl/.
 Usually, this is either a `.tar.gz` archive, or a `.msi` or `.pkg` installer file for Windows and #text(hyphenate: false)[macOS] respectively.